 Authentication tokens, refresh keys, analytics identifiers, and webhook secrets are encrypted using AES-256-GCM (enc:v1) with rotation handled through AUTH_SECRET bundles stored outside the codebase.

-Files uploaded to Participant Hub are scanned and stored with presigned URLs that expire automatically; sensitive exports (PDF, CSV, ICS) are regenerated per session.
+Files uploaded to Participant Hub are scanned and stored with presigned URLs that expire automatically; sensitive exports (PDF, CSV, ICS) are regenerated and re-verified on every access request to ensure maximum privacy.

 Role-based permissions govern every admin or organiser action (trip management, payouts, notifications).
 Support access requires enforced 2FA and step-up tokens for destructive tasks.